 Organic Essence Deodorant uses ingredients that are USDA Certified Organic, including organic virgin coconut oil.
 Organic Essence deodorant is made without parabens, GMOs, aluminum, propylene glycol, EDTA, petro-chemicals, artificial scents or colors, or triclosan, as indicated by Body of Grace (BOG).

 A container of Organic Essence Organic Deodorant from BOG will cost around $12, although it should last a relatively long time.
 Video blogger Courtney McCarthy wrote a positive review of the Organic Essence Lemon-Tea Tree Mint Deodorant on Courtney's Vlog.
-Find it online at Walgreens and Golden Grocer, among other retailers.
+Find it online at Gimme the Good Stuff, among other retailers.

 Specialty Brands of Certified Organic Deodorant